danielbryantuk/aws-terraform-static-etcd-cluster/README.md

 current_location_cidr = "<< CIDR block of you current location e.g 23.43.12.01/32 >>"

 ```
-Then simply apply the Terraform configuration (when running this in production
+Then simply apply the Terraform configuration (or generate a  ['plan'](https://www.terraform.io/docs/commands/plan.html) and apply this)
-it is strongly recommended save a ['plan'](https://www.terraform.io/docs/commands/plan.html)
-first, and then apply this)

 ```
 $ terraform apply